autentia/micronaut-java-parent/README.md

 The purpose of this module is to easily add [Micronaut](https://micronaut.io/) support to your **Maven Java projects**.

+You can find a **complete example** of how ot use this parent pom in: [micronaut-java-parent-example](https://github.com/autentia/micronaut-java-parent-example)

 If you want to add Micronaut support in your Maven Java project, you need just to set this module as the parent of your project `pom.xml`.

 ```xml